-District or School Leadership Staff must complete and attach to the requisition the Chattooga County School District Sole/Single Source Justification form.
-The following information must be addressed:

-- Explain why this is the only product of service that can meet the need of the purchasing agency. - Explain why this vendor is the only practical available source from which to obtain this product or service. - Describe what efforts were made to conduct a negotiation to get the best price, delivery, warranty and payment terms for the district.
-Procurement Services reserves the right to negotiate further with the vendor for discounts, the best value, etc. - Include any documentation from the manufacturer or publisher to support the sole source status.
+- When there is reasonable basis to conclude that the minimum needs can best be satisfied by unique supplies or services readily available from only one source with unique capabilities/ - Schools/departments must the "Sole/Single Source Justification" form to submit the following information: - Explain why this is the only product or service that can meet the need of the purchasing agency. - Explain why this vendor is the only practical available source from which to obtain this product or service. - Describe what efforts were made to conduct a negotiation to get the best price, delivery, warranty and payment terms for the Chattooga County School District. - Include any documentation from the manufacturer or publisher to support the sole source status. - 3.
+The public emergency for the requirement will not permit a delay resulting from publicizing competitive solicitation.